Jonathan-Choi27/react-native-message-practice/README.md

 ## About The Project

 The goal of this project is to develop a mobile application something remotely similar to Signal.
-The app is able to send messages, reply to messages, send images/audio, real-time observes.
+The app is able to send messages, reply to messages, send images/audio in real time.

 ## 📝 Usage